Skip to main content

 We will begin by creating three User Defined Variables in your Google Tag Manager workspace.
 Once the Variables are setup, they can be reused in the future if/when you need to send information to a new external Meta Pixel.
 If the Variables below already exist from previous work in Google Tag Manager, you can skip to Step 4 to setup the Trigger(s).

-Step 1: Create the Order Value Variable
+Step 1: Create Order and Promoter Variables

 This Variable will pass the Order total to Meta.